Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Session-based RB allocation

 We notice that~$s=0$ coincides with~\eqref{eq: sigma 1 time constraint, T_idle}.
 The computation delay constraint can therefore be fully captured by a linear relation of session durations, for~$s=0,\ldots, S-1$:

-with $\tau_{s,\min}^{(cp)}$ the fastest computation time calculated with the maximal computational capacity~$f_{s,\max}$.
+with $\tau_{s,\min}^{(\mathrm{cp})}$ the fastest computation time calculated with the maximal computational capacity~$f_{s,\max}$.

-Denote other session-based variables: $K_{\ell'}^{(dl)}$ the number of RB allocated to the~$\ell'$ the downlink session, $K_{e, \ell'}^{(dl)}$ for HB traffic UE~$e$, the downlink communication of UE~$\ell'$ has to finish at the end of downlink session~$\ell'$:
+Denote other session-based variables: $K_{\ell'}^{(\mathrm{dl})}$ the number of RB allocated to the~$\ell'$ the downlink session, $K_{e, \ell'}^{(\mathrm{dl})}$ for HB traffic UE~$e$, the downlink communication of UE~$\ell'$ has to finish at the end of downlink session~$\ell'$:

-The RB sharing during the downlink phase can be written as: All UEs have to finish their transmission at the end of this \ac{CR}.
+The RB{ allocation constraint} during the downlink phase can be written as: All UEs have to finish their transmission at the end of this \ac{CR}.
 UE~$\sigma(s)$ can only start its transmission at the $s$-th uplink session, therefore the following expression holds:

-where $r^{(ul)}_{\sigma(s)}$ is the uplink rate function of UE~$\sigma(s)$ (uplink UE starting time ranking at~$s$th place) at the uplink session~$\ell$, with~$\ell\geq s$; $K_{\sigma(s),\ell}^{(ul)}$ and $p_{\sigma(s),\ell}^{(ul)}$ the RB and the power allocated to UE~$\sigma(s)$ at the uplink session~$\ell$.
+where $r^{(\mathrm{ul})}_{\sigma(s)}$ is the uplink rate function of UE~$\sigma(s)$ (uplink UE starting time ranking at~$s$th place) at the uplink session~$\ell$, with~$\ell\geq s$; $K_{\sigma(s),\ell}^{(\mathrm{ul})}$ and $p_{\sigma(s),\ell}^{(\mathrm{ul})}$ the RB and the power allocated to UE~$\sigma(s)$ at the uplink session~$\ell$.
 The RBs again are shared with HB traffic UEs, at each session~$\ell$,

-with~$K_{e,\ell}^{(ul)}$ the number of RB allocated to~$e$-th HB traffic UE.
-With the introduced session-based variables that replace~$\tau_s^{(cp)}$, the total consumed energy for FL by UE~$\sigma(s)$ with~$s=1,\ldots,S$ can be written as:
+with~$K_{e,\ell}^{(\mathrm{ul})}$ the number of RB allocated to~$e$-th HB traffic UE.
+With the introduced session-based variables that replace~$\tau_s^{(\mathrm{cp})}$, the total consumed energy for FL by UE~$\sigma(s)$ with~$s=1,\ldots,S$ can be written as:

 For any~$e\in\setE$, the average HB traffic rate over the whole process is equal to: